 “Our country needs more producers than consumers!” says Associate Professor.
 G Nagarjuna, Homi Bhabha Centre for Science Education, Mumbai, India.
 He is a STEM educator focusing on re-engineering, re-defining, and re-imagining classrooms and laboratories.
-A few of his amazing initiatives (visit his website for more details gnowledge.org) are chaatshala.in, STEM games, Collaboratively Understanding Biology Education (CUBE).
+A few of his amazing initiatives (visit his website for more details knowledge.org) are chaatshala.in, STEM games, Collaboratively Understanding Biology Education (CUBE).
 He has developed these platforms for exploring science and create a community of passionate learners.
 These initiatives will help them find answers to thousands of unsolved questions.
 A motivational place for students as well as society.

 He said, “While India has certainly established a large number of STEM institutes and universities since independence, we see a decline in the percent contributors in leading scientific fields.
 Why India is not a leader in the field?”
 Further, he said, “Our country has become the third–largest consumer of technology.
 But in terms of innovations, we are lagging far behind.
 We are not producers, but we are becoming consumers.
 Where has the system failed? ”

 Nagarjuna further said, “ The answer to all these questions lies in the way our school system functions and the impact it has on the developing minds of the children.
 Teachers and parents are focused on pressuring students to secure good grades and emphasize getting a degree from a good college.
 The whole aim of this kind of education is to get a job.
 But through this process, students lose their passion for what they like, tend to suppress creativity, and stop exploring new things”.
 He thinks classrooms in India have become centers helping children learning and followed by lesson plans that are mostly half delivered by the fixed mindset of teaching-learning.
 This whole exercise is because of syllabus limitations and the pressure to show good school results.